machinedeck/Christmas-2025-Project/README.md

 For both codes, I used switches to control their initialization, termination and configurations by utilizing the `attachInterrupt`.
 This interrupt function is initialized in the setup.

+## Recommendation
+I noticed that for the **lights** part, I noticed some misalignments with the button press and the LED light configuration.
+I have not quantified this disparity nor possible delay but there could be some synchronization error, or the with the code itself.
+I noticed this especially in **Case 5**, where it is supposed to start from **Case 1**.
+However, there were instances where it just turned _OFF_ or does not start with **Case 1**.
+I suspect that it might have to do with the code because I once ran the script printing a defined "counter" value, and there was a little problem.

+Furthermore, I experienced some memory problem during the course of code development.
+Before this, I was not able to control the lights independently, which I resolved by using the `millis()` function to avoid blocking code with `delay()`.
+Now, with memory, I have realized how efficient programming is important to expedite process and save storage.

 ## Disclaimer
 I used ChatGPT mainly to debug my codes and/or seek help regarding their functionalities.